10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 10 Tips To Avoid Unplanned Bathroom Breaks On Your Next Race

-If your body is accustomed to a pre-run bathroom trip, you’ll want to do everything the same as your day-to-day to follow the same schedule.
-Eating an early dinner the night before and your pre-race breakfast three hours out can provoke a bathroom run the morning of.
+Eating an early dinner the night before and your pre-race breakfast three hours prior can lead to a bathroom run the morning of.
 This is the ideal situation, so you are worry-free for your race.

 We can do our best to avoid these pit stops during the race; however, be prepared.